BarWanunu/Facebook-Project-Server/README.md

 4. To connect to the TCP server, adjust the IP address in the TCP_SERVER_IP variable.
 If you are running the TCP server on a virtual machine, you will need to use the machine's IP address, which you can find using the command ifconfig.
    ![image](https://github.com/shakedg1234/ex3/assets/132774208/3f264bb5-9fa4-4644-817a-d9d639dd6a9d)

-How to Run the Project
+### How to Run the Project
-To run the project, follow these steps:
+To run the project, follow these steps: <br>

-Open a terminal and run the command: npm install
+Open a terminal and run the command:<br>
+npm install<br>
-Start the server by running:
+Start the server by running:<br>
-npm start
+npm start<br>
-The server is now running, and MongoDB should have the relevant collection with our database.
+The server is now running, and MongoDB should have the relevant collection with our database.<br>
-To view the web app, navigate to http://localhost:80/ using port 80.
+To view the web app, navigate to http://localhost:80/ using port 80.<br>
 ## Our Workflow
 We organized our project using the MVC (Model-View-Controller) architecture.
 Initially, we focused on implementing the signup, signin, and token functions to ensure everything was working properly.
 Then, we proceeded to work on the remaining functions.
 Throughout our development process, we carefully reviewed every detail we modified on the server to ensure that the React and Android behavior met our expectations.
 Once everything was functioning as expected, we uploaded our program.